percona/psmysql-docs/docs/flexibility/proxy_protocol_support.md

     Ensure that proper firewall access control lists (ACL) are in place when this feature is enabled.

-Proxying is supported for TCP over IPv4 and IPv6 connections only.
-UNIX socket connections can not be proxied and do not fall under the effect of proxy-protocol-networks=’\*’.
+Proxying is supported only for TCP over IPv4 and IPv6 connections.
+The UNIX socket connections can not be proxied and do not fall under the effect of using the asterisk symbol (*).

-As a special exception, it is forbidden for the proxied IP address to be `127.0.0.1` or `::1`.
+You cannot have a proxied IP address that is `127.0.0.1` or `::1`, even if the IP address is in the proxy_protocol_networks.

 ## Version Specific Information